A FIELD FOR THE

 When speaking with our players about ways to improve our program, inevitably, conversations always resort back to the amount of time they spend preparing the field.

-The 2022 spring was one of the worst springs I have experienced as a player or coach in the fifteen years I have been associated with Wisconsin baseball.
-We worked countless hours on to remove water, snow and ice to play games at our home facility.
+The spring of 2022 was one of the worst springs I have experienced as a player or coach in the 17 years I have been associated with Wisconsin baseball.
+We worked countless hours to remove water, snow and ice to play games at our home facility.

-The experience from this past spring has led me to ask for your help in enhancing the baseball experience of future Titans.
+The experience from this spring led me to ask for your help in enhancing the baseball experience of future Titans.

 The installation of an artificial surface and new lighting to Tiedemann Field would result in one of the best playing surfaces in the state and put UW-Oshkosh in the upper echelon of Wisconsin baseball collegiate facilities.

-With the new upgrades, our field can now become a true community field.
+With the new upgrades, our field can truly become a community field.
 It will open doors not only for our program but the entire Oshkosh baseball community!

 Thank you for your continued support!